roddhjav/apparmor.d/README.md

 ## Enfore Mode

 The default package configuration installs all profile in *complain* mode.
-You can easily swicth to *enforce* mode.
+You can easily switch to *enforce* mode.
 To do this, edit `PKGBUILD` on Archlinux or `debian/rules` on Debian and remove the `--complain` option to the configure script.
 Then build the package as usual:
 ```diff
 -  ./configure --complain
 +  ./configure